 The information can also be informative to us about our trade when you learn to read the subtle price action clues before, and at the level.

 Also we have to be aware of highly impulsive reactions off a key level as that could indicate a larger profit potential for our trade.

 You may have a typical +2R profit target for your trade, but a highly impulsive and quick reaction (or short holding time) at your trade location may indicate there is a larger move in play (and thus more profit potential).

 With that being said, what tips do you use to help trade price action around key support and resistance levels?

-Please share, like and tweet the article along with sharing it on any forums or with anyone you think can benefit.
+Please share, like and tweet these forex support and resistance trading tips along with sharing it on any forums or with anyone you think can benefit.